a contemporary technique class

-For the past couple of years, i’ve been intensely involved with somatic approaches to movement, and this class is an attempt to bring together that self-exploratory and potentially healing process with the more external structure of a contemporary technique class.
-I believe it is possible to remain aware and embodied even while enacting set exercises and sequences, and that this combination can give the performer a wide variety of options.
-Dance & choreography can become not just action, but equally non-action: receiving, observing, and listening.
+For the past couple of years, i’ve been intensely involved with somatic approaches to movement, & this class is an attempt to bring together that self-exploratory & potentially healing process with the more external structure of a contemporary technique class.
+I believe it is possible to remain aware & embodied even while enacting set exercises & sequences, & that this combination can give the performer a wide variety of options.
+Dance & choreography can become not just action, but equally non-action: receiving, observing, & listening.
 Pleasure can become a path to truly embodying given “steps”.

-The class begins from sensing the body itself somatically, and then brings awareness to the spacetime we are moving through, using a combination of improvisation proposals, technical “exercises”, and set movement sequences.
+The class begins from sensing the body itself somatically, & then brings awareness to the spacetime we are moving through, using a combination of improvisation proposals, technical “exercises”, & set movement sequences.

-I’m also very interested in the idea of “taking class” itself, what it means to do so and what intentions people bring to the space.
-We will use the energy of the group present on that particular day, at that particular time, to create a unique experience and a joyful practice.
-What you practice regularly is always what you become good at, and if you practice the joy of dance, the joy will grow.
+I’m also very interested in the idea of “taking class” itself, what it means to do so & what intentions people bring to the space.
+We will use the energy of the group present on that particular day, at that particular time, to create a unique experience & a joyful practice.
+What you practice regularly is always what you become good at, & if you practice the joy of dance, the joy will grow.